nasa/Transform-to-Open-Science/docs/Area4_Moving_To_Openness/Open_Timeline.md

 ## Guidance on Sharing Data Using NIST Infrastructure
 Further, clarifying guidance on how individual researchers or research groups should share non-NIST data used in NIST-funded research is released in [Guidance for Making Non-NIST Data Available Through NIST’s Data Management Infrastructure](https://www.nist.gov/system/files/documents/2018/06/19/final_g_5702_01.pdf).

+## DoD Scientific and Technical Information Program
+The latest version of the [DoD Scientific and Technical Information Program (STIP)](https://www.esd.whs.mil/Portals/54/Documents/DD/issuances/dodi/320012p.pdf?ver=2018-12-17-130508-423) became available, providing regulations not only on the submission of publications to DTIC but also requiring Data Management Plans for all DoD-funded research.

 ## 2019
 ### NASA’s Strategy for Data Management and Computing
 The [Strategy for Data Management and Computing for Groundbreaking Science 2019-2024](https://science.nasa.gov/science-pink/s3fs-public/atoms/files/SDMWG_Full%20Document_v3.pdf) is released.
 It is designed to “enable transformational open science through continuous evolution of science data and computing systems for NASA’s Science Mission Directorate.”
 Part of this strategy, “to develop and implement capabilities to enable open science” is the predecessor to TOPS.